 At first glance a variable rate can often appear to be cheaper than a fixed-price tariff, but if the market price of fuels goes up, the variable rate could become more expensive.
 It really depends on the markets.

-They can be, and often are, however it is possible to find a combination of separate gas and electricity deals which is cheaper if you search hard enough.
+They can be – and often are – but it is possible to find a combination of separate gas and electricity deals which is cheaper than a dual fuel option if you search hard enough.

 How can I save money on my energy bills?